shalloran/team15-project5/README.md

 1. Clone the repository or unzip the files.
 2. Build the docker images: ```docker compose build```
 3. Run the docker compose file: ```docker compose up -d```
-4. Run the setup script:
+4. Ensure that the setup script is executable and then run the setup script:
    ```bash
    chmod +x setup.sh && ./setup.sh
    ```